FACTORY SECOND FAQS

 What are the potential reasons why a wool item is tagged as a "factory second"?

-There are 16 different types of blemishes that can make a wool item a factory second.
-We are selling 8 of those blemish types on our website.
+There are 16 different types of blemishes that can classify a wool item as a Factory Second.
+These flaws vary in severity and visibility, so for our Factory Seconds sales, we selected 8 of the most difficult-to-detect flaw categories to feature on our website.

-- "Mis-weave".
-A mis-weave factory second occurs when a singular yarn is out of place.
-In most cases this will create a situation where the weaving pattern of the yarn will look inconsistent.
+- Mis-weave A flaw is classified as a Mis-weave when a single yarn is out of place.
+In most cases, this results in an inconsistency in the weaving pattern of the yarn.

 What are the potential reasons why a cotton item is tagged as a "factory second"?

-There are 4 different types of blemishes that can make a cotton item a factory second.
+For our cotton products, there are 4 different types of blemishes that can classify an item as a Factory Second.

 Are Factory Seconds returnable?